AryaVinod/Complaint-management/Datasets.md

 ## Datasets
-You will use two datasets from the Department of Housing Preservation and Development of New York City to address their problems.
+Two datasets are used from the Department of Housing Preservation and Development of New York City to address their problems.

 ### 311 complaint dataset